Nonassociative geometry of nonholonomic phase spaces with star R-flux string deformations and (non) symmetric metrics: Summary of results and conclusions

-Our two main principles which we follow in this and partner papers are that \begin{itemize} \item 1] a self-consistent geometric approach to nonassociative physical models requests general frame formulations for certain commutative relativistic well-defined theories which for nontrivial R-flux and other type string/ quantum are completely star deformed following Convention 2 and formulas (\ref{conv2}); and
+\begin{itemize} \item 1] a self-consistent geometric approach to nonassociative physical models requests general frame formulations for certain commutative relativistic well-defined theories which for nontrivial R-flux and other type string/ quantum are completely star deformed following Convention 2 and formulas (\ref{conv2}); and

 \item 2] the nonassociative generalized gravitational and matter fields dynamics, and various models of geometric evolution with quantum and classical information encoding must be completely determined on star nonholonomic deformed phase space. \end{itemize}